TRUE TO EACH OTHER.

 How do I get to the venue?
 What about parking?

 Parking is available around Fiesta Gardens and Lady Bird Lake at no cost, but it is limited.
 PLEASE TAKE PUBLIC TRANSPORTATION, CAR POOL, RIDE YOUR BIKE (bike racks will be provided next to the entrance on the west end of the park, remember to bring your own lock!
-You can consult the city's TRAIL DIRECTORY here.), PARK REMOTELY, ARRANGE RIDES or use a ride share service.
+You can consult the city's TRAIL DIRECTORY here.), PARK REMOTELY, ARRANGE RIDES or grab a Lyft.
 The two main parking lots are on the North side of the main facility.
 An additional lot is adjacent to the Fiesta Gardens West End property.
 All parking is first-come, first-served.
 Street parking in the surrounding neighborhood is discouraged.
 PLEASE BE RESPECTFUL OF THE SURROUNDING NEIGHBORHOOD.
 PAY ATTENTION TO CITY SIGNAGE and DO NOT BLOCK DRIVEWAYS.
 For more information on our Safe Ride Program, please visit the "Getting There" page.

 Regarding injuries, personal conduct and lost or stolen items: